47pages/keystone/README.md

 Resolve any conflicts.
 Check that everything is working okay with the changes pulled in from upstream.
 Note that 47pages-related changes *only* ever happen in branches prefixed with **47pages** - our **master** should always be pristine.

-Then, simply merge the changes into production.
+Then, simply merge the changes in your development branch into production.
+There should be no conflicts at this point.

     git merge 47pages-date-sha1
     git push origin 47pages-prod